apache/yunikorn-web/README.md

 The application depends on [json-server](https://www.npmjs.com/package/json-server) for data.
 Install json-server locally.
 Run `yarn start:srv` to start json-server for local development.
 Run `yarn start` to start the angular development server and navigate to `http://localhost:4200/`.

+After updating the context in the `json-db.json` or `json-route.json`, checking the json server is available  by running `make json-server`.

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).